 If using a butter knife or spatula, add frosting to the cupcake and spread to cover the cupcake.
 You can also top with sprinkles, mini chocolate chips, cinnamon, or anything you’d like.

-Also, you can just use a small mesh sieve/strainer sift through some powder sugar, and sprinkle on top.
+Also, you can just use a small mesh sieve/strainer and sift through some powder sugar, and sprinkle on top.

 Cupcakes are at their best the same day they are baked.